 Most four-person low-income limits are the greater of 80 percent of the median family income, or 80 percent of the state nonmetropolitan median family income.
 Because HUD does not always base the very low-income limits on 50 percent of median, however, calculating low-income limits as 80 percent of median would produce anomalies inconsistent with statutory intent (e.g., very low-income limits could be higher than low-income limits).
-To eliminate this problem, HUD's normal calculation is to set the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
-The two exceptions to this practice are that the four-person low-income limit may not exceed the U.S. median family income (\$90,000 for FY 2022) except when justified by high housing costs; and once adjusted, HUD limits decreases in the four-person low-income limit to five percent, and caps increases at the greater of five percent or twice the national change in median income as measured from the 2018 to 2019 ACS, which is approximately 11.89 percent.
+To address this, HUD generally sets the four-person low-income limit at 1.6 (i.e., 80 percent/50 percent) times the relevant four-person very low-income limit.
+There are two exceptions to this practice: first, the four-person low-income limit may not exceed the U.S. median family income (\$96,300 for FY 2023), except when justified by high housing costs; and, second, once adjusted, HUD limits decreases in the four-person low-income limit to five percent, and caps increases at the greater of five percent or twice annualized change in the national change in median income as measured from the 2019 to 2021 ACS, which is approximately 5.92 percent.
 Use of very low-income limits as a starting point for calculating other income limits has the effect of adjusting low-income limits in areas where the very low-income limits have been adjusted because of unusually high or low housing-cost-to-income relationships.